Daniel Smith Donelson

-Daniel Smith Donelson (June 23, 1801 - April 17, 1863) was a Tennessee planter, politician, and soldier.
-The historic Fort Donelson was named for him when he was serving as a Brigadier in the Tennessee militia, early in the American Civil War.
-He was commissioned as a regular Confederate general, serving notably at the battles of Perryville and Stones River.
+Daniel Smith Donelson (June 23, 1801 - April 17, 1863) was an American planter, politician, and military officer.
+The historic Fort Donelson was named for him when he was serving as a brigadier general in the Tennessee state militia during the American Civil War.
+He was commissioned as a Confederate general, serving notably at the battles of Perryville and Stones River.

 After their father died when Donelson and his two brothers were young, the three boys were taken in and adopted by their paternal aunt Rachel Donelson Jackson and her husband Andrew Jackson, a future United States president.

 Early life and education

 Daniel Smith Donelson was born in Sumner County, Tennessee, the youngest of three sons of Samuel and Mary "Polly" (Smith) Donelson.
 Donelson's father died when Daniel was about five.
 After their mother remarried, Donelson and his two brothers were taken in by their paternal aunt, Rachel Donelson Jackson, and her husband Andrew Jackson, a future president.
 Rachel and Andrew Jackson adopted Donelson and his two brothers and they grew up at The Hermitage.

 His older brother, Andrew Jackson Donelson, who served as private secretary to Jackson during his presidency, was a vice presidential candidate in his own right in 1856.

 Donelson's paternal grandfather was Colonel John Donelson, a frontiersman and founder of Nashville, Tennessee, and his maternal grandfather, Colonel Daniel Smith, was a Revolutionary War officer, an early leader in middle Tennessee and one of Tennessee's first U.S. Senators.

 In 1821, Donelson entered West Point, and graduated in 1825, becoming a United States Army officer.
 He resigned his commission half a year later, on January 22, 1826, to become a planter in Sumner County, Tennessee.